 There are a few ways someone can develop varicose veins in their lifetime.
 These veins can develop due to:

-• Family history
+- Family history

-• Hormonal changes, such as pregnancy or menopause
+- Hormonal changes, such as pregnancy or menopause

-• Obesity
+- Obesity

 Are There Any Side Effects or Complications of Having Varicose Veins?

-When Should I Talk to My Doctor?
+When Should I Talk to My Doctor About Microphlebectomy?

 What Is a Microphlebectomy?

-2. Little to No Pain During Procedure: Because doctors will provide patients with local anesthesia, the patient should feel no pain during the removal process of the vein.
-A patient may only feel pressure of the removal, and some may feel the small piercing of the local anesthesia being provided.
-And at Vein Solutions, your level of comfort is our top priority as we take each patient’s concern for comfort in any procedure seriously.
+Since a microphlebectomy is an outpatient procedure, local anesthesia is provided to the patient during the treatment. - Little to No Pain During Procedure: Because doctors will provide patients with local anesthesia, the patient should feel no pain during the removal process of the vein.
+A patient may only feel pressure of the removal, and some may feel the slight piercing of the local anesthesia being provided.
+And at Vein Solutions, your comfort level is our top priority as we take each patient’s concern for comfort in any procedure seriously.

-4. What to Expect After a Microphlebectomy Procedure: After the in office procedure, the patient will be able to complete their short recovery time from home.
-Patients will need to keep their bandages on or wear compression socks to avoid any complications in the first few weeks.
-Your doctor will also advise against any strenuous activities for the first 14 days following the procedure.
+- What to Expect After a Microphlebectomy Procedure: Patients can complete their short recovery time from home after the in-office procedure.
+Patients must keep their bandages on or wear compression socks to avoid complications in the first few weeks.
+Your doctor will also advise against strenuous activities for the first 14 days following the procedure.
 Walking is also recommended as this encourages healing from the incision(s).

 Other Common Questions About a Microphlebectomy Procedure: